scottrigby-dev/metadata_remover/README.md

 # metadata_remover
-A simple application that removes metadata from images - coded in python
+A simple metadata reader application, display all visable metadata in an image - coded with python